 Oom cha oom cha oom cha oom cha oom cha.

 To some in the scene there is the belief that the average person can’t begin to understand Raves until you can understand the music!
-Wesley Snipes said it all in White Man Can’t Jump, “You can listen to Jimmy Hendrix, but you can’t hear it!”
+Wesley Snipes said it all in White Man Can’t Jump, “You can listen to Jimi Hendrix, but you can’t hear it!”
 Like most out there, they will never know how it feels to be in the zone!